frideosapps/frideos_core/README.md

 Utility classes to work with streams and BLoC pattern.

-This example (you can find it in the example folder of the repository of the [frideos](https://pub.dartlang.org/packages/frideos) package) shows how to use some classes of this library, and a comparison code without it.
+This example (you can find it in the [frideos_examples](https://github.com/frideosapps/frideos_examples) repository) shows how to use some classes of this library, and a comparison code without it.
 It is just a page with two textfields to add a key/value pair to a map.
 The map is then used to drive a `ListView.builder` showing all the pairs.

 #### Common code